andycroll/andycroll.com/_posts/2021/2021-04-12-do-not-use-all-without-pagination-or-limit.md

 ---
-title: "Do Not Use .all without pagination or a .limit"
+title: "Do not use .all without pagination or a .limit"
 description: "Reduce accidental paths and be intentional"
 layout: article
 category: ruby